General Bluetooth troubleshooting in Windows 10

 Verify that you are using the correct passkey with the Bluetooth device.
 Many GPS receivers and other instruments use a basic passkey such as 0000 or 0183.

-Re-install or Update the Bluetooth drivers, such as are available for the Mesa 2 starting at the following web page.
+Re-install or Update the Bluetooth drivers, such as are available at the following web links.

 Test connecting other similar Bluetooth devices, connecting the Bluetooth device to other Windows 10 computers, and/or connecting to other software applications.
 Doing this could help determine if the problem is with a specific device or software.